 Do not include backend users in the dump!
 If you do, you end up having your user on other systems who loaded your distribution.
 Give the export a special check in this area.
 Having your backend user in the dump is most likely a security vulnerability of your distribution if that distribution is uploaded to the public.

-The introduction distribution comes with a maintained export preset within its database export that could be useful as kick start.
+The Introduction Package comes with a maintained export preset within its database export which can be useful as a kick start.
 Just import that preset into your installation and adapt to the needs of your distribution.
 The import works similar to the export.

 The export preset is configured as: